-Spontaneous combustion in machineroom or inside deck box
+4.1.Spontaneous combustion in machineroom or inside deck box Causes

 Spontaneous combustion in the engine room or in the deck box occurs regularly.
 The combustible products on, for example, cleaning cloths that are stored in buckets or boxes can reach their ignition temperature (flash point).
-The heat that is released during the drying of these oils cannot escape (especially if a cloth is stored somewhere as a wad).
+When the oil dries, a chemical reaction takes place that produces heat, theheat that is released during the drying of these oils cannot escape (especially if a cloth is stored somewhere as a wad).
 It can happen that the temperature rises to a point that the material smolts and a fire occurs.